nikist97/Python-DataStructures/README.md

 **This is located in TicTacToe.py** <br><br>

 The TicTacToe.py file contains a simple tic-tac-toe game where you play against the computer.
-The computer plays by using the minimax algorithm in minimax.py.
+The computer plays by using the Minimax algorithm with Alpha-Beta pruning in minimax.py.
 When you finish a game click Enter to start a new game where you go first or click Space to start a new game where the computer goes first.<br>